x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/preferred-architecture-2019.md

 While we support stretching an Active Directory site across multiple datacenters, for the PA we recommend that each datacenter be its own Active Directory site.
 There are two reasons:

 1. Transport site resilience via [Shadow redundancy in Exchange Server](../../mail-flow/transport-high-availability/shadow-redundancy.md) and [Safety Net in Exchange Server](../../mail-flow/transport-high-availability/safety-net.md) can only be achieved when the DAG has members located in more than one Active Directory site.

 2. Active Directory has [published guidance](https://technet.microsoft.com/library/cc770917(v=WS.10).aspx) that states that subnets should be placed in different Active Directory sites when the round trip latency is greater than 10ms between the subnets.

 ## Server Design

 In the PA, all servers are physical servers and use locally attached storage.
 Physical hardware is deployed rather than virtualized hardware for two reasons:

 1. The servers are scaled to use 80% of resources during the worst-failure mode.

 2. Virtualization comes with a slight performance penalty as well as adding an additional layer of management and complexity, which introduces additional recovery modes that do not add value, particularly since Exchange Server natively provides the same functionality.

 ### Commodity Servers

 Commodity server platforms are used in the PA.
 Current commodity platforms are and include:

-  - > 2U, dual socket servers with up to 48 physical processor cores (an increase from 24 cores in Exchange 2016)
+* 2U, dual socket servers with up to 48 physical processor cores (an increase from 24 cores in Exchange 2016)

-  - > Up to 256GB of memory (an increase from 192GB in Exchange 2016)
+* Up to 256GB of memory (an increase from 192GB in Exchange 2016)

-  - > A battery-backed write cache controller
+* A battery-backed write cache controller

-  - > 12 or more large form factor drive bays within the server chassis
+* 12 or more drive bays within the server chassis

-  - > The ability to mix traditional rotating platter storage and solid-state storage within the same chassis.
+* The ability to mix traditional rotating platter storage (HDD) and solid-state storage (SSD) within the same chassis.

 ### Scale Theory